waltonjones/or_methods_authorea/Results_Sci_Rep_4_500__.md

 ## Figure 1: Tissue enrichment, protein expression, and immunoprecipitation
 ## Table 1: IP-MS top 30
 ## Figure 2: Immunoprecipitation-immunoblotting
-## Figure 3: The effect of RNAi on the odor-evoked activities (only ones with change)
+## Figure 3: The effect of RNAi on the odor-evoked activities (ones with change)
-## Figure 4: Decreased spontaneous activity in Rab5-RNAi and immunohistochemistry of Rab5-RNAi
+## Figure 4: Decreased spontaneous activity and immunohistochemistry (ones with change
 ``

 ### S1: Overview of the procedure
 ### S2: EGFP::Orco solubilization in various laboratory detergents
-### S3: Temperature-sensitive change in solubility in EGFP::Or47a and EGFP::Gr21a
+### S3: Temperature-sensitive change in solubility is also shown with EGFP::Or47a and EGFP::Gr21a
 ### STable1: List of 207 selected proteins (iBAQ ratio over 10)
 ### S4: The effect of RNAi on the odor-evoked activities (without change)
 ``